blue-lotus-lab/LibExtentions/Teach/ZK-Morph.md

 # ZK-morphology Smart Contract Documentation
-**Best point to learning is practice.
-To the point, learn how to playing with code.**
+**The most effective way to acquire knowledge is through hands-on experience.
+Cut straight to the chase and immerse yourself in the art of coding.**

 ## Overview